phat-vtcf/Real-Time-Voice-Cloning/README.md

 #### 1. Participants

 All participants that filled in the survey were native Dutch speakers, and second language English speakers.
-(How many?)
+(How many? + more info?)

 #### 2. Test the difference in language that is used
 The original model of this repo is trained on the English language.
 To test whether this model works on different languages, we tried to test it on the Dutch language as well.
 We did this in four different ways.